waltsims/kspacefirstorder-unified/DEPENDENCIES.md

 This document describes how to install the required dependencies for building kspaceFirstOrder on different platforms.

+Recommended: use vcpkg manifest mode with the provided presets.
+See docs/build-with-vcpkg.md.

 ## Required Dependencies

 - CMake 3.18 or newer